dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ![certs-in-and-outs](/assets/certs-in-and-outs/ca.drawio.png)

-> Browsers first checking the website cert against the os trusted root certs then they are sending a request to the CRL endpoint based on the certificate CRL Endpoint field in the certificate of the website.
+> Browsers first checking the website cert against the os trusted root certs, then they are sending an OCSP request based on the certificate CRL Endpoint field in the certificate of the website.
 {: .prompt-tip }

 ![alt text](/assets/certs-in-and-outs/crl-example.png)